iyerhari5/P3-BehavioralCloning/README.md

 As we can see the data consists mainly of low steering angles centered around zero which corresponds to straight driving.
 In order to make the dataset more balanced, I decided to augment the data.
 The following methods were used for this.

- 1. Horizontal fillping of the images.
+ 1. Horizontal flipping of the images.
 The corresponding steering angle was multiplied by -1.
  2. Random brightness changes
  3. Random shading changes.
 Parts of the image were made brighter/darker
  4. Shifting of the horizon using a perspective transformation in the vertical direction